Translation Services and Sources

 Translation Services

-Machine translation services (where a computer does the translating) produce very crude translations that give you the gist of a document, but are not reliable (or quotable).
+Machine translation services (where a computer does the translating) produce approximate translations that give you the gist of a document, but are not reliable (or quotable).
 Professional human translators are expensive.
-So there is no magic solution to the translation problem.

 Automatic machine translation services